Before Sunday Morning

 1 Corinthians 15 reads like a lawyer presenting evidence.
 Paul lists specific people who saw the risen Jesus — and many were still alive when he wrote it.
 Anyone reading his letter could track them down and verify.

-- Paul was a skeptic who became a follower.
-What would it take to change YOUR mind about something that dramatically?
+Paul was a skeptic who became a follower.
+What would it take to change YOUR mind about something that dramatically? - Superhero vs. Savior

 Superheroes save people in stories.
 Jesus claimed to save people in real life.
 Both involve sacrifice and rescue.
 What's the difference that actually matters?